The Man Who Was Never Born

 "The Man Who Was Never Born" (original title: "Cry of the Unborn") is an episode of the original The Outer Limits television show.
-It was first broadcast on October 28, 1963, during the first season.
+It first broadcast on October 28, 1963, during the Halloween week of the first season.
 Its premise — preventing the birth of someone in the past to change the future — is echoed in the Terminator films.
+The episode has been described as a "perennial favorite among Outer Limits fans".